ernestoarbitrio/pytest-runner/README.md

 **NOTE: this is an early stage project 🐣.
 Please open an issue or, even better, a PR if you find it interesting and you wanna improve `pytest-runner`.**

+## Motivation
+In my current job the test ecosystem lives in a complex architecture of docker containers.
+The 95% of tests need to be ran through the remote python interpreter within the docker container.
+Moreover the articulated tree of the source code required every time a long node_ids e.g. `test_mod.py::test_func` notation.
+Given that I decided to start my own extension in order to run the test using any pytest exectutable, local or docker based, directly from the document your working on.
+I was inspired by https://vimawesome.com/plugin/pytest-vim and then I decided to write this plugin to facilitate and speed up the test invocation on any python codebase I work on 😊.

+Look at the usage section for more details.

 ## Features 😎

 - Run tests using `local or venv` pytest command